 - Have a plan ready.
 During the South Carolina Flood of 2015, the rain came fast.
 Even with some warnings from National Weather Service, there was little time to make plans.
 And once flood waters started to rise, it wasn’t long until all access in and out of many Midlands areas was blocked.
 Potable water was shut off for weeks, and the available bottled water stations were hard to get to.
 It’s best to have a plan in place beforehand in case you need to leave your home, or if you are forced to stay in a home without power or water.
 Have bottled water or a filter on hand.

 Flood Damages After the Event – Flood Safety Tips

 More important than even the above-listed preparations, you need to understand what happens to your property after the flood event.
 This itself is much harder to prepare for.

 Flood water can damage carpeting, wooden support structures, and even the topsoil of your yard.
 Not only does flood water introduce potential biological hazards to your home, like mold, but it also brings contaminants into your home as well.
-At minimum, you’re going to have to consider:
+At a minimum, you’re going to have to consider flood safety tips: